-The cost of climbing Everest is about to go up substantially, as least from the Chinese side of the mountain.
+The cost of climbing Permits Everest is about to go up substantially, at least from the mountain’s Chinese side.
 It seems the Chinese Tibetan Mountaineering Association has announced new fees for the country’s 8000-meter peaks, with the new prices going into effect in the spring of 2020.
 That means anyone heading to the Himalaya next spring could be facing a more expensive trip than anticipated.

 What are your thoughts?
 Will this impact the number of people heading to Everest in the future?

 - Gear Review: The Xero Scrambler Mid is an Ultralight Hiking Shoe for Spring - March 1, 2023